 In a few months, it will be time to pull out my tomatoes and cucumbers and replace them with fall crops like broccoli and kale.
 But this year, I'm going to be ready because I have a genius idea for starting seeds early.

-This year, I'm starting my seeds early in a plastic milk jug!
+This year, I'm starting my plants early by planting the seeds in a plastic milk jug.

 How thrifty is that?

 My friend Stacey used plastic milk jugs and soda bottles to start her seeds early this year and it worked like a charm.

 All you need is a plastic bottle or jug, soil, seeds, scissors to cut the jug in half, and tape to put the jug back together after you plant the seeds.